monarch-initiative/mondo/src/ontology/README-editors.md

     make prepare_release

-This generates derived files such as tbn.owl and tbn.obo and places them in the top level (../..).
+This generates derived files such as mondo.owl and mondo.obo and places them in the top level (../..).
 The versionIRI will be added.

 Commit and push these files.